 Further career exploration pointed me down the counseling path.
 I loved helping people and counseling seemed like a natural fit.
 Unfortunately, my heart wasn’t totally singing as I traipsed down the rehabilitation-counseling path, toward a government job pushing paperwork.
 I attempted to quit college three times, but a best friend kept me motivated until I could get the M.A. behind my name.

 In the midst of this whole journey, and after tripping over a wake while barefoot water skiing as a teen, I went from hard of hearing to deaf.
 Little did I know, becoming deaf would turn out to be the biggest blessing of my life.
 I was introduced to deaf and hard-of-hearing people from all over, and my world opened up.

 On my first job after college, I met a nurse at the local hospital.
 She worked in surgery and she was hard of hearing.
 Then I met deaf and hard-of-hearing doctors, vets, pharmacists, dentists, and more nurses; there were deaf and hard-of-hearing engineers, CEO’s, business owners, photographers, journalists, writers, pilots, race car drivers, professional athletes, musicians, firefighters, and policemen.
 The list didn’t stop.

 If you look hard enough, you’ll likely find a deaf or hard-of-hearing person in just about every area of life.
-They’re out there breaking the barriers, chasing their passions and working in various occupations, building their career with hearing loss.
+They’re out there breaking the barriers, chasing their passions, working in various occupations, building their career with hearing loss.